xd-tayde/mcanvas/README.md

 ## Installation

-- You can download the latest version from the [GitHub](https://github.com/xd-tayde/mcanvas/blob/master/dist/mcanvas.min.js)
+- You can download the latest version from the [GitHub](https://github.com/xd-tayde/mcanvas/blob/master/dist)
-- use a npm [CDN](https://unpkg.com/mcanvas/dist/mcanvas.min.js) and use `window.MCanvas`
+- use a npm CDN [Web](https://unpkg.com/mcanvas/dist/mcanvas.web.js) and use `window.MCanvas`

 - Or you can install via npm: